 Elements That Determine The Dollar Value Of Outdoor Space

-Just as the price per square foot of interior space can vary widely in a condominium – based on the complex’s reputation, location and features, as well as the particular suite’s finishes, upgrades and size – the value of outdoor space too, can range, depending on its size, views, and whether it has gas or water lines.
+Just as the price per square foot of interior space can vary widely in a condominium – depending on the complex’s reputation, the property’s location and features, as well as its finishes, upgrades, and size – so too can the value of outdoor space range, depending on its square footage, views, and whether it has gas or water lines.
 The greater the capacity to create an ‘outdoor room’ the higher its potential value.
-After all, it’s one thing to step out on a sliver of an outdoor perch where you’re greeted with high winds and vertigo, and quite another if you can lay down on a chaise with a glass of wine while a partner grills fresh vegetables grown in your outdoor containers.
+After all, it’s one thing to step out on a sliver of an outdoor perch where you’re greeted with high winds and vertigo, and quite another if you can lay down on a chaise with a glass of wine while a partner grills fresh vegetables grown in your outdoor containers!

 Remember, much of the intangible value of outdoor space rests on the opportunity that it affords.
 On a more practical note, it is how the features, size, and finishes of outdoor space work together to add dimension to a living space that drives the dollar amount.
 Check out that view above!!